 Whenever the body is subject to Trauma it reacts, think of when you have cut yourself or grazed a knee.
 The immediate reaction is swelling and pain.
-In the hot weather the UK has experienced recently the thought of wearing post-surgical compression garments is probably not your ideal solution to pain and swelling after your procedure but actually it really helps in hot weather.
+Wearing post-surgical compression garments can help to soothe and ease these symptoms following surgery.

 Following surgery, with swelling, there can be pain, to help your body recognise that it has need of repair, and it lets you know about it!
 Once it is healed -or the symptoms relieved – the body takes away the pain and the swelling as it recognises that a repair is underway.